Man Charged With Setting Fire That Destroyed His Own Home

 When police arrived at the scene, a mobile home was fully engulfed in flames.
 Officers noticed a man walking with a cooler and yelling, “That’s my house.”

 Several cans of beer were in the cooler and the man was said to be walking with “an unsteady gait.”
-The man was later identified as Pike Stillwagon.
+The man was later identified as 32-year-old Pike Stillwagon.

 Officers noticed a strong smell of kerosene coming from Stillwagon’s clothing.
 When asked if he set the fire, Stillwagon replied, “I did not set the fire.
 My electrical box was sparking.
 That box caused it.”